mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 visible:    false
 ---

 In a recent [post](LINK), Sanjeev discussed some ideas behind unsupervised text embeddings, whose goal is to use a large text corpus to learn representations of documents that can be used to perform well on downstream tasks using only a few labeled examples.
+Although deep learning approaches are popular in this area, it turns out that a simple weighted combination of word embeddings combined with some mild denoising ([the SIF embedding](https://openreview.net/pdf?id=SyK00v5xx)) outperforms many such methods, including [Skipthought](https://arxiv.org/pdf/1506.06726.pdf), on sentence semantic similarity tasks.
+In this post we will discuss our recent [ICLR'18 paper](https://openreview.net/pdf?id=B1e5ef-C-) with Kiran Vodrahalli, where we target a similar goal -- simple, compositional document embeddings -- in the context of text classification.
+Our representations achieve performance that is competitive with LSTM-based methods, both provably for the case of random word embeddings and empirically for the case of pretrained (GloVe) word vectors.

 ## Why should low-dimensional distributed representations do well?